 Before getting started, it’s important to learn the basic principles of how hyper-casual games are made.
 This includes the technical aptitude needed to develop a game, the different mechanics you can choose from when developing your game, and the importance of testing for optimal results.

 It is possible to create hyper-casual games without knowing how to code.
 There are several options available.
 Scratch, for example, is a free programming language with an online community that makes it possible to create interactive games.
 The tool is useful for understanding the core concepts of programming.
 There are also visual scripting tools you can use, such as Bolt Visual Scripting for Unity.
 This is a tool designed specifically for game developers that do not want to write code.
 To get started, there are several online courses available for those who want to create hyper-casual games without writing code.

 9 mechanics for hyper-casual games

 Before you start to develop hyper-casual games, it is essential that you learn the mechanics used to make them work.
 These games have simplified mechanics using basic geometry that can hold the attention of your users.
-Below are eight examples of the mechanics you can use to make a highly engaging hyper-casual game.
+Below are nine examples of the mechanics you can use to make a highly engaging hyper-casual game.

 1. Timing mechanics:

 Also known as a “tap mechanic”, this is when the user must tap their screen to complete an action at the right time.
 For example, Run Race 3D gamers need to tap their screens to jump with precision.

 This mechanic can also use increasing speeds to make the game more difficult.
 Hyper-casual games that utilize this mechanic can have a similar user experience to beloved arcade games such as 1983’s Mario Bros. and 1991’s Sonic The Hedgehog from Sega Genesis .